minami-11/python-project-50/README.md

 (flat or nested - doesn't matter).
 This revision works only with json and yaml formats.
 Has three output formats (default one - is stylish):
 - stylish: nested output (tree view) with changing marks
-- plain: if there is a difference if will be shown in a line
+- plain: if there is a difference it will be shown in a line
 - json: raw output file with changing marks

 #### How to use: